vinitkumar/pycrawler/readme.md

 ## Issues

-Create an issue in case you found a bug
+Create an issue here if you encounter a bug: [create-issue](https://github.com/vinitkumar/pycrawler/issues/new/choose)